MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 For example, if you must whitelist IP addresses for your Azure SQL database, you should use these addresses.

-## Limits for SharePoint and Microsoft Flow
+## Limits for using SharePoint with Microsoft Flow

-Learn about [Microsoft SharePoint Limits](https://powerapps.microsoft.com/tutorials/connection-sharepoint-online/) with Microsoft Flow.
+There are [limitations](https://powerapps.microsoft.com/tutorials/connection-sharepoint-online/) on how you can use Microsoft SharePoint with Microsoft Flow and PowerApps.